Influencer Next Door: Driveway Dystopia

 It was supposed to be a peaceful Tuesday.
 Randall Duckhull, still seething from his run-in with the SBA, decided to unwind at a massage parlor off the I-5 that looked like a cross between a nail salon and a Mortal Kombat arena.
 He walked in with tension in his shoulders and left with enough stories to power a Netflix docuseries.

 Things got weird fast.
 The moment Randall laid down, he heard shouting from the next room.
 Not your standard Yelp-worthy customer complaint.
-We're talking full-throated, rage-fueled erotica.
-“OPEN YOUR MOUTH, BITCH!” someone screamed, like they were auditioning for a UFC-themed porno.
+We’re talking full-throated theatrics, rhythmic thumps, and the kind of dialogue you only hear through suspiciously thin drywall.
+Randall stared at the ceiling and tried to pretend he was listening to rain on a tin roof.

 Midway through the session, Randall tried to explain his business losses, but she just kept nodding and muttering “very bad” while digging her elbow into his kidney.
-Meanwhile, the room next door hit an aggressive second act—now involving what sounded like a folding chair, two male voices, and someone yelling “DO THE EAGLE!”
+Next door, Act II escalated into what sounded like furniture choreography and a motivational speech.

-Duckhull may not have gotten justice from the SBA, but he definitely got his chakras realigned.
-One awkward moan and suspicious slap at a time.
+Duckhull may not have gotten justice from the SBA, but he definitely got his chakras realigned—one awkward noise at a time.

 LeBron James Officially Enters NBA's Senior Discount Program